Welcome to the Minnesota School of Business

 Minnesota School of Business

-While some campuses have closed, a few other Minnesota campus will remain open through the end of September to help students get transcripts, answer questions and facilitate meetings with multiple institutions that are willing to accept credits from Globe/MSB.
+Each Minnesota campus will remain open through at least the end of January to help students get transcripts, answer questions and facilitate meetings with multiple institutions that are willing to accept credits from Globe/MSB.
 See articulation/transfer list.

 The school is offering some classes online, through MSB Blaine and for graduate students at our Minneapolis location who do not need federal funding.
 Eligible students are those who can complete their program in the winter 2017 or spring 2017 quarters.